-You must pass the quiz with a 70% or better.
-If after three attempts you still have not achieved a score of 70% or better, please contact me and we will schedule a time to meet to discuss the material one-on-one.
+You must pass the quiz with a 70% or better to unlock the week's assignment.
+If after three attempts you still have not achieved a score of 70% or better, please contact me and we will schedule a time to meet to discuss the material, after which I will unlock the assignment for you.